Canna, Scotland: Call for families for Canna

-In October 2006, the NTS decided to invite two families to rent properties on the island, in an effort to attract new skills and spirit to the island community.
+In October 2006, the National Trust for Scotland decided to invite two families to rent properties on the island, in an effort to attract new skills and spirit to the island community.
 The invitation was mainly aimed at people with "skills in building, plumbing and gardening".
 The call was global and over 400 responses were received, from places as varied as Germany, Sweden, India and Dubai.
 From these, Sheila Gunn and John Clare were chosen to move to Canna during summer 2007.
 They were joined in early 2008 by two more incomers, Neil and Deborah Baker, from Llannon in the Gwendraeth Valley in South Wales.
 As a gardener, Neil Baker's job was to restore the fine but overgrown gardens of Canna House.
 Since then, a further cottage was restored and was expected to be occupied by newcomers in 2011.
 However, in June 2011 it was announced that 12 people were planning to leave the island: Clare and Gunn, the Bakers and their two children, and schoolteacher Eilidh Soe-Paing, her husband and four children.
 The school would close, temporarily at least, as there would no longer be any school-age children on the island.